Lorp/fencer/README.md

 ## Trying your own fonts in Fencer

-Drop your TTF onto the blue area around the “Controls” text.
+Drop your TTF onto the blue area in the Settings window.

 For best results, use a font without an avar table, since Fencer will overwrite any existing avar table.